CDoughty08/cosmic-crypt/README.md

 npm install cosmic-crypt
 ```

-Compiles to ES2015 so node 6.9+ is recommended.

 Anytime the version of of this package changes the HMAC signatures will be invalid when decrypting.
 Either lock the version to what you need, or re-encrypt you content with the new version, when upgrading.

 Quickstart